Louis E. Sola: Federal Maritime Commission

+Louis Sola was first nominated to the U.S. Federal Maritime Commission by President Trump on November 15, 2018 to a five year term that expired on June 30, 2023.
+The United States Senate confirmed his nomination on January 2, 2019 and he was sworn into office on January 23, 2019.
+He was later renominated to continuing serving in the bi-partisan post by President Joseph R. Biden in 2024, and later designated to the Chair of the U.S. Federal Maritime Commission by President Trump on January 20, 2025.

-On April 30, 2020, the Federal Maritime Commission appointed Commissioner Sola to lead "Fact Finding 30," a federal fact-finding investigation on the impacts of COVID-19 on the cruise industry.
-This investigation focused on cruise line performance, ticket refund policy, and the economic impacts of the CDC No Sail Order.
-Sola recommended an "urgent need for ships to start sailing again" due to the economic impacts on the nation's ports, local governments, and small businesses.
+On April 30, 2020, the U.S. Federal Maritime Commission appointed Sola to lead "Fact Finding 30," a federal fact-finding investigation into the impacts of COVID-19 on the cruise industry.
+This investigation focused on cruise line performance, the ticket refund policy, and the economic impacts of the CDC's "No Sail Order".
+At the end of his research, Sola recommended an "urgent need for ships to start sailing again," due to the economic impacts on the nation's ports, local governments, and small businesses.

-On March 25, 2021, Sola published his "cruise-forward" plan for resumption of cruising focusing upon shore side, crew and passenger vaccinations, while at the same time calling on President Joe Biden to donate vaccines with Caribbean and Central American cruise ports.
-Due to the Canadian ban on cruise ships through 2022, Sola called for modification of the Passenger Vessel Services Act of 1886 that require cruise ships to stop at a foreign port before calling again on a US port, that eventually became the Alaska Tourism Act.
+On March 25, 2021, Sola published his "cruise-forward" plan for resumption of cruising which focused on shore side, crew and passenger vaccinations, while at the same time calling on President Biden to donate vaccines to Caribbean and Central American cruise ports.
+Due to the Canadian ban on cruise ships through 2022, he also called for a modification to the Passenger Vessel Services Act of 1886.
+That legislation required that cruise ships to stop at a foreign port before calling again on a U.S. port that eventually became known as the Alaska Tourism Act.
+Sola also proposed that the federal consumer protection rule change to a standardize refund practice in the cruise industry in order to protect passengers from cancellations.

-Sola also proposed federal consumer protection rule changes to standardize refund practices in the cruise industry in order to protect passengers from cancellations.
-In an interview with CNBC concerning cruise line mandates for passengers to have COVID-19 vaccinations before boarding, Sola stated, “I feel much safer on a cruise ship than I do flying."
-Commissioner Sola dedicated his Seatrade Outstanding Achievement Award to seafarers and crew members, saying 'Without them, we wouldn't be here.'
+In an interview with CNBC concerning cruise line mandates requiring passengers to have COVID-19 vaccinations before boarding Sola said, “I feel much safer on a cruise ship than I do flying."
+His strong advocacy for the industry earned him the nickname, "Cruise Czar."
+In 2021, Sola was awarded the Seatrade Outstanding Achievement Award which he dedicated to seafarers and crew members saying, "Without them, we wouldn't be here."